-There’s nothing that bugs us more than seeing the power of perfectly good router weighed down by insufficient firmware.
+There’s nothing that bugs us more than seeing the power of a perfectly good router weighed down by insufficient firmware.
 That pet peeve is the basis of the FlashRouters mantra if we had an official one.
 Something like: “Better Routers, Better Firmware, Better Networks, Better Safety, Better Support.”
 (That might be a bit long.)
-That’s why all of the routers we offer are flashed with upgraded and better featured firmware.
+That’s why all of the routers we offer are flashed with upgraded and better-featured firmware.

 After digging into the specs and benefits of ever-popular DD-WRT firmware ad nauseam, we felt it was time to delve into the tremendous performance power of Tomato, a different, closely related, alternative firmware that has been recently been introduced into our alternative firmware router offerings.

 Tomato Firmware is open source Linux-based, open-source alternative firmware option designed as a replacement for stock (or standard issue) firmware on select wireless router hardware.
 The intention of a firmware upgrade is to provide the router extensive feature upgrades via advanced programming and integration.